-Despite everyday cybersecurity professionals block attacking and secure networks to try and prevent data loss, the truth is that most company do not have sufficient cybersecurity tools or practices in place to keep their networks safe.
+Despite cybersecurity professionals working diligently everyday to prevent attacks and to secure networks, the reality is that most companies still do not have sufficient cybersecurity tools and practices in place to keep their networks safe.
 Here we list the 5 threats to information security and discuss why cybercriminals are successful.

 One of the most crippling events a company can experience is a successful ransomware attack that encrypts their data, cutting them off from their operational systems.
 Any form of malware is damaging, some more than others.
 Typically, the target is personal or company information that hackers can steal and sell on the dark web.

 You may think all threats come from dark figures bent over keyboards, but that is not always true.
 Insider threats can damage your information security systems by accident, carelessness, or on purpose for revenge or personal gain.
 You must have access restrictions and protections in place to avoid insider threats and outside attacks.

 One of the most effective tools in a hacker’s arsenal is their ability to trick people into handing over login credentials or other sensitive information.
 They do this using phishing emails or social engineering tactics, making someone on staff trust them or believe they are someone they trust, so they hand over the keys.

 Threat actors flood a network with data so it becomes crippled and cannot respond to requests making it easier to breach and control remotely.
 Often these attacks are carried out by botnets, linked computer networks.

 By inserting themselves in the middle of a transaction between two computers or networks, hackers can gain access to unsecured devices, steal information, or install spyware for later use.

 Why Cybercriminals Are Successful